topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino IDE User Guide.md

 6. Search for “TOPST VCP-G” in the Boards Manager.
 7. When the TOPST VCP-G entry appears, select v1.0.0 from the dropdown menu and click Install button.

-**Step 4: Selecting the TOPST VCP-G Board**
+**Step 4: Selecting the VCP-G**
 After installation, you need to select the TOPST VCP-G board:
 1. Go to **Tools > Board** in the Arduino IDE.
 2. Scroll down to find "TOPST VCP-G" and select it.

 **Step 5: Verify Installation**
 Test if your setup works by uploading a simple sketch:
-1. Connect the TOPST VCP-G board to your PC by USB.
+1. Connect the VCP-G board to your PC by USB.
 2. Select the appropriate port under **Tools > Port**.
 3. Open **File > Examples > 01.Basics > Blink**.
 4. Click **Upload** button to transfer the sketch to the board.